 One of the most important things I’ve learned in this year’s ADHD Success Club is that moving forward with ADHD requires me to be honest and to build on the positive.

-To build on the positive, I need to set myself up for success by speaking honestly with others to frame my ADHD challenges as a points of strength.
+To build on the positive, I need to set myself up for success by speaking honestly with others to frame my ADHD challenges as a point of strength.
 This summer while planning curriculum, I was easily able to see the obstacles impairing my success; however, I didn’t consider how I framed my words as I explained to my curriculum lead what was getting in my way.
 Blatantly honest, I told her that I couldn’t get anything done with so many teachers in a room talking all the time as well as with the constant interruptions of teachers wanting me to provide tech support.
 I went on to explain the situation was putting me in a state of ADHD overwhelm.
 Yes, there I was playing the victim – begging for a lifeline.

 In retrospect, framing my words more positively would have been more effective, “With the task I’ve been given, I could work more productively on a computer in a room alone.
 Is there an extra classroom where I could work alone for awhile to complete this unit?”
 Instead of coming across as critical, distractible, and selfish, I would be seen as proactive, focused, and driven.